Introduction

 Q. How often should a Cuisinart coffee maker be cleaned?

 Ans.
-If you want to avoid mineral build-ups that might be harmful to your machine or affect the taste and temperature of your brews, clean a Cuisinart coffee maker at least every six months, but running a cleaning cycle every three months will remove any calcified residue in your system before it becomes more difficult to clean.
-Cuisinart coffee makers still require periodic cleaning, but that depends largely on how frequently you use them.
+If you want to avoid mineral build-ups that might be harmful to your machine or affect the taste and temperature of your brews, cleaning a Cuisinart machine at least every six months, but running a cleaning cycle every three months will remove any calcified residue in your system before it becomes more difficult to clean.
+Cuisinart machines still require periodic cleaning, but that depends largely on how frequently you use them.
 If you are brewing several cups of coffee a day, you’ll probably need to clean more frequently.

 Q. How do I know when to clean the Cuisinart coffee maker?